 Devices with Siri

-Siri launched as an exclusive iPhone feature and some say it was the 'S' in the iPhone 4S, but has since spread to every part of the Apple ecosystem.
-The following are examples of where it can be found and how it is implemented:
+Siri launched as an exclusive iPhone feature, starting with the iPhone 4s.
+The feature has since spread to every part of the Apple ecosystem.
+The following examples illustrate where Siri is and how users can implement it.

 iPhone, iPad, and iPod touch

-Like the home button or side button on iPhones, the Digital Crown will activate Siri when pressed and held down.
-It also has its own watch face, which updates with new cards from apps throughout the day.
+Like with the home button or side button on iPhones, holding down the Apple Watch's Digital Crown will activate Siri.
+Apple also provides a Siri watch face, which updates you throughout the day with new cards from apps.